geotoolco/AEO-Answer-Engine-Optimization/readme.md

 Agencies that lead with answer engine optimization as a core capability:

+- [Vume](https://vume.ai/aeo-agency/) - Dedicated AEO and GEO agency (Paris & Lisbon) with platform-specific optimization services for OpenAI, Claude, and Perplexity.
+Offers AI chatbots, AI agents, and full automation alongside AEO — making it one of the few agencies that can handle both the visibility and the conversion layer.
+- [Get Cited](https://get-cited.ai/) - Focused exclusively on building the off-site citation footprint that makes AI engines recommend your brand.
+Publishes articles on the high-authority domains ChatGPT, Claude, and Copilot index most heavily.
+Simple three-step onboarding, no dev access required, results-first pricing from $99/month.
 - [Discovered Labs](https://discoveredlabs.com/) - Technical AEO specialists for B2B SaaS.
 Proprietary tracking infrastructure with proven pipeline impact (550 to 3,500+ trials in 7 weeks).
 Month-to-month retainers from €5,495.
 - [First Page Sage](https://firstpagesage.com/) - Claims to have coined and launched AEO services in 2023.
 Serves Microsoft, Salesforce, Logitech.
 Publishes proprietary quarterly AEO studies.
 Strong in B2B SaaS, medtech, and healthcare.
 - [Flow Agency](https://www.flow.agency/) - Productized B2B AEO and GEO packages.
 Evolved from pure SEO to AEO-first for growth-stage companies.
 Minimum retainer of $1,400 for backlinks.